vircadia/vircadia-native-core/BUILD_WIN.md

 ###Step 2.
 Installing CMake

-Download and install the "win64-x64 Installer" from the [CMake Website](https://cmake.org/download/).
+Download and install the CMake 3.8.0-rc2 "win64-x64 Installer" from the [CMake Website](https://cmake.org/download/).
 Make sure "Add CMake to system PATH for all users" is checked when going through the installer.

 ###Step 3.
 Installing Qt

-Download and install the [Qt 5.6.1 Installer](https://download.qt.io/official_releases/qt/5.6/5.6.1-1/qt-opensource-windows-x86-msvc2013_64-5.6.1-1.exe)
+Download and install the [Qt 5.6.1 Installer](https://download.qt.io/official_releases/qt/5.6/5.6.1-1/qt-opensource-windows-x86-msvc2013_64-5.6.1-1.exe).
+Please note that the download file is large (850MB) and may take some time.

 Make sure to select all components when going through the installer.

 ###Step 4.
 Setting Qt Environment Variable

-Go to "Control Panel > System > Advanced System Settings > Environment Variables > New..."
+Go to "Control Panel > System > Advanced System Settings > Environment Variables > New..." (or search “Environment Variables” in Start Search).
 * Set "Variable name": QT_CMAKE_PREFIX_PATH
 * Set "Variable value": `C:\Qt\Qt5.6.1\5.6\msvc2013_64\lib\cmake`

 ###Step 5.
 Installing OpenSSL

-Download and install the "Win64 OpenSSL v1.0.xk" Installer from [this website](https://slproweb.com/products/Win32OpenSSL.html), where "x" is the number of the latest release (ex.
-Win64 OpenSSL v1.0.2k).
+Download and install the "Win64 OpenSSL v1.0.2k" Installer from [this website](https://slproweb.com/products/Win32OpenSSL.html).

 ###Step 6.
 Running CMake to Generate Build Files